 6 Strategies for Teaching Kindness

-Anytime you are introducing a new concept to your class, you need to provide a basic understanding of it at the beginning.
-Some children may not have a conscious experience in giving or receiving acts of kindness, and you will want them to feel they can easily meet expectations.
+Anytime you are introducing a new concept, try to provide a basic understanding of it at the beginning.
+Some children may not have experience giving or receiving acts of kindness, and you will want them to feel they can quickly meet expectations.
 They may need you to provide clear examples of what kindness in the classroom looks like.
 One way is to activate prior knowledge by brainstorming ideas as a class.

-- Large Group Brainstorming: One way to brainstorm as a class is to ask an open-ended question such as “What was something kind you saw someone do lately – big or small?” and jot down the responses on the whiteboard or chart paper.
+Whole Group Brainstorming: Ask an open-ended question such as “What was something kind you saw someone do lately – big or small?” and jot down the responses on the whiteboard or chart paper.
 Two categories: Big Things and Small Things, so that the children can see that it doesn’t always have to be something big, but that small things count just as much!

 2. Random Acts of Kindness